 Washington, DC 20005

 The Alabama Wildlife Federation is the oldest and largest nonprofit conservation organization in Alabama.
-The federation was established by sportsmen in 1935 to promote the conservation and wise use of our wildlife and natural resources and to ensure a high quality of life for future generations of Alabamians.
+The federation was established by sportsmen in 1935 to promote the conservation and wise use of wildlife and natural resources, and to ensure a high quality of life for future generations of Alabamians.

 A new storymap connects the dots between extreme weather and climate change and illustrates the harm these disasters inflict on communities and wildlife.Learn More

 Take the Clean Earth Challenge and help make the planet a happier, healthier place.Learn More

 A groundbreaking bipartisan bill aims to address the looming wildlife crisis before it's too late, while creating sorely needed jobs.Read More

 More than one-third of U.S. fish and wildlife species are at risk of extinction in the coming decades.
 We're on the ground in seven regions across the country, collaborating with 52 state and territory affiliates to reverse the crisis and ensure wildlife thrive.